 1. Mission Accomplished (I): Cameron survives (mostly) intact

-A Prime Minister, having to defend a record, is naturally on the defensive in such events.
+A Prime Minister, having to defend a record, is naturally on the back foot in such events.
 The Cameron objective was clearly just to ‘get through’ the event, and although he looked uncomfortable and flapped through in the early stages of his interview with Jeremy Paxman, he survived the Great Interrogator’s Bodyline attack.

 The questioning from the studio audience was a period of gentle underarm bowling by comparison, and Cameron’s lengthy answers allowed him to eat up time.
 The section was so dull that you would have thought the programme had been sponsored by a barbiturates producer.